 6. Youll Soon Be Able To Shout At Your TVOn April 24th youll finally have a legitimate reason to shout FUS RO DAH!, as a patch will be released for Skyrim adding Kinect integration.
 As well as annoying neighbors by unleashing dragon shouts, you'll also be able to load and save your game, easily navigate once difficult menus and even issue voice commands to your followers.
 All of this thanks to the mythical power of your very own voice.
 You could argue that Skyrim worked perfectly fine without you having to shout at a lump of glowing plastic, but the patch will prove to cynics once again that Kinect is more than just a pointless gimmick..
 Honest ! _________________ Are you still playing Skyrim ?
 Or do you actually feel that you've seen everything there is to see ?

-We need more writers about Game of Thrones, Bethesda, The Elder Scrolls V: Skyrim and Kinect!
+Want to write about Game of Thrones, Bethesda, The Elder Scrolls V: Skyrim and Kinect?
 Get started below...